Regw03/web_project_3/README.md

 Good luck and have fun!

 ### Description
 this project three in the practicum software engineering program.
 It features html and CSS languages.
 Using a figma brief this project was created following a mockup a designer had created.
-This website is responsive to screen sizes. achieved using css grid systems and @media query's. features clicable buttons and images from various students and artist home towns.
+This website is responsive to screen sizes. achieved using css grid systems and @media query's. features clicable buttons and images from various students and artist home towns. here is the link https://regw03.github.io/web_project_3/